-Sales and marketing have long carried the torch on the marathon journey to revenue for digital and non-digital companies.
-As digital products continue to take a front seat in both the B2C and B2B markets, some shifts have occurred that are worth looking into by existing revenue leaders and product leaders — such as product-led growth.
+Sales and marketing have long carried revenue for digital and non-digital companies.
+But as digital products continue to take a front seat in both the B2C and B2B markets, new strategies are emerging for revenue leaders and product leaders.

-Coined and defined first by OpenView Ventures, product-led growth is a go-to-market strategy that relies on product usage as the primary driver of acquisition, conversion and expansion.
-Let’s break that down further:
+Coined and defined first by OpenView Ventures, product-led growth, or PLG, is a go-to-market strategy that relies on people using your product as the primary driver of acquisition, conversion and expansion.
+Let’s break that down.

-- Conversion — how to get new prospects to become paying customers
+- Conversion: how you get new prospects to become paying customers

-- Expansion — how to get paying customers to use your software longer and more extensively
+- Expansion: how you get paying customers to use your software longer and more extensively

 How can product impact these three areas?
 Why should it?
 What should you know to get started?
 Who is doing it well?
 Let’s dive into those specifics below so you can start benefiting from PLG.

 Remember when we received CDs in the mail for software products?
-I distinctly remember my first Adobe Photoshop CS4 that arrived in a big, white box with lots of booklets on how to use the product.
+You might remember the first Adobe Photoshop CS4 arriving in a big, white box with lots of booklets on how to use the product.

-It’s been a while since we purchased software in that manner.
-It was so difficult and expensive to get updated software to market that there were heavy downstream effects, such as:
+It’s been a while since we purchased software that way, and for good reason.
+It was difficult and expensive to get updated software to market that there were heavy downstream effects, such as:

-- Sales teams only interacted with the highest-level person at the company
+- Sales teams only interacting with the highest-level person at the company

 - Extensive customizations for big buyers